 - The weakest points of entry into the building are, of course, the doors and windows.
 The numbers of doors and windows, particularly those out of view from the public, should be kept to a minimum.
 Clearly the means of escape should never be compromised and the Fire Brigade should always be consulted prior to any changes being made.

-- All external doors and windows should be fitted with approved locks (Thief Resistant Locks BS 3621:2007 or BS EN 1303 2005) and secured immediately the building is vacated.
+- All external doors and windows should be fitted with approved locks (Thief Resistant Locks BS 3621 or BS EN 1303 2015) and secured immediately after the building is vacated.
 The local crime prevention officer would be pleased to advise on this subject.

 - Break-ins via roof-lights should be prevented by fitting grills or bars within the inside of the frame.